freedom-foundation/Copper_Sovereign_Liberty_Coin/README.md

 # Contents

 [for%20a%20Copper%20Sovereign%20Liberty%20Coin.1666-10002-.pdf](https://github.com/freedom-foundation/Copper_Sovereign_Liberty_Coin/blob/main/for%20a%20Copper%20Sovereign%20Liberty%20Coin.1666-10002-.pdf) - This is the most recent PDF.
 The Copper Sovereign Liberty Coin economic plan is outlined herein.

+ So I read this over again and it is missing a phrase and the links are dead so it needs to be edited.